Heaveness/GTFriendlyO/README.md

 - All of the Main and Special weapons have either been overhauled, reworked or tweaked.
 - Significantly changes were made to create synergies between weapons and classes.
 - Promotes more build diversity and team compositions.
-- Silence CC does not mean silent weapon, it`s the capability to temporarily disable some enemy abilties such as non-boss tongues.
+- Silence CC does not mean silent weapon, it's the capability to temporarily disable some enemy abilties such as non-boss tongues.
 - DoT stands for Damage-over-Time effect that deals damage based on ticks per second.
 - Reserve Ammo means there is not reloading, as the weapon utilize the whole ammo reserve.